 About the Hiking Marathon

 This hiking marathon was started by an idea that came from Hot Springs, AR, where the community,held a marathon on their trails.
-Fairfield Glade volunteers have been building trails for four years and it was thought that holding a marathon would be a great way to promote the use of the trails.
-The Friends of the Trails offered to organize the event and generous sponsors stepped forward which enabled it to be a free to enter.
+Fairfield Glade volunteers had been building trails for four years and it was thought that holding a marathon would be a great way to promote the use of the trails.
+The Friends of the Trails offered to organize the event and generous sponsors stepped forward which enabled it to be free to enter for all hikers.

 Hiking Marathon Committee